TypeRocket/docs/v5/composer-install.md

 *Note: You do not need to install WordPress before doing a root install.*

 To install TypeRocket as your root application, create the TypeRocket Pro project in a new location run from the command line.
-Replace `YOUR_URL_HERE` in the following command with the "Composer URL" from your account page and run it:

 ```
-composer create-project --prefer-dist typerocket/pro typerocket --add-repository --repository=YOUR_URL_HERE
+composer create-project --prefer-dist typerocket/typerocket typerocket
 cd typerocket
 ```